tdavguidebook/tdavguidebook/roles/engineers/audio_engineer.md

    - A Graphic EQ is best for this purpose.
    - Be careful not to create a strange combing effect.

-### Notes

-- The order of applying filters and EQ is important.
-Handling low frequencies earlier in the process can avoid the need for drastic adjustments later.
-- The High Cut filter is often part of the EQ section but should be considered as part of the Bandpass Filter for a more refined approach.
-- Use your ears and adjust settings as needed for the specific sound and context.

 ![Alt_text](https://docs.google.com/drawings/d/e/2PACX-1vTYLHDOce56F4toOjtqL07N_n-uwVZ2Da9bC2J6fxm-K4_oC3yFu9eALW6fCnqXl-RKyeNohzLc-0GS/pub?w=1440&h=1080)

-## Dynamics

-### What are Dynamics?
+### Dynamics

-Dynamics refer to the variations in loudness and the overall range of audio signals.
+*What are Dynamics?* Dynamics refer to the variations in loudness and the overall range of audio signals.
 They are managed using various tools and settings to ensure audio levels are consistent and balanced.

 ### Compressor